CBIIT/CTOS-DevOps-Innersource/terraform/modules/opensearch-manual-snapshot/README.md

 > - For each data node within each availability zone, a VPC endpoint is generated and placed within a private subnet dedicated to database instances.

 **Security Notes** :
 > - Each VPC endpoint provisioned through the module is wrapped in a security group to control network accessibility of the cluster.
+The security group allows traffic from within the VPC that the cluster is deployed into.
 > - Data stored within the cluster is encrypted at rest with the AWS OpenSearch KMS mechanism.
 > - Data in transit between the cluster nodes is encrypted in transit.